MisterHims/react-qx/README.md

 ### MUI Initialization

 This project was built for optimal use with MUI (excluding @mui/joy).
 The initialized MUI theme is fully compatible with the colors-scheme mode switch (light/dark) added in the header.
-For a good synchronization of MUI with the rest of the project, CSS variables are common to the whole project are used the theme and in all the rest of the project.
+For a good synchronization of MUI with the rest of the project, CSS variables are common to the whole project are used in the theme and in all the rest of the project.
 In this way, if one of these variables were to be modified, then it will be passed on to the whole project.

 ## Using MUI Components

 Good practice is not to use a MUI component if we are not going to use its features.
-Thus, if we come to set up a simple bulleted list, we should not use the `<List><ListItem>` component but favor the HTML `<ul><li>` tags.
+Thus, if we come to set up a simple bulleted list, we should not use the `<List> <ListItem>` component but favor the HTML `<ul> <li>` tags.